achranjit013/react-fact-app/README.md

    - Facts are presented in descending order based on user likes.
 The most liked facts take the spotlight, allowing users to uncover the most intriguing and engaging content.

 8. **Resolving Disputes:**
    - In the spirit of intellectual discourse, facts that receive more dislikes than likes are considered disputed.
-Facts-List encourages balanced discussions and debates.

-Facts-List is not just a platform for sharing knowledge; it's a hub for sparking curiosity, facilitating discussions, and celebrating the diversity of facts.
+Facts-List is not just a platform for sharing knowledge; it's a hub for sparking curiosity, and celebrating the diversity of facts.
 Join our community and let the journey of discovery begin!

 To get started, follow the installation and usage instructions below.